Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

   - FileInsight : program to look through and edit binary files
   - Hex Fiend : light Hex editor

+## Malware Analysis tools

+### PEiD

+PEiD is a Windows tool that can detect packers, cryptors and compilers used to modify or protect executable files, usually Portable Executables (PE) like .exe or .dll.
+For this detection, it examines the executable headers, code patterns and entry points.
+It matches them with an internal database of signature.

+It was popular among reverse engineering and malware analysts before it stopped being supported in 2008.

 ## Educational Tools